 7. Treats Addictions – Used holistically for healing addictions and inhibiting cravings by suppressing impulses.
-Because bee pollen crashes cravings, it is a very useful research is needed into this benefit, particularly when it comes to weight management.
+Because bee pollen crashes cravings, it may be useful for healthy weight loss.
+However, more research is needed into these potential benefits, particularly when it comes to weight management.

-8. Supports the Cardiovascular System - Bee Pollen contains large amounts of Rutin; an antioxidant bioflavonoid that helps strengthen capillaries, blood vessels, assists with circulatory problems and corrects cholesterol levels.
+8. Supports the Cardiovascular System - Bee Pollen contains large amounts of rutin; an antioxidant bioflavonoid that helps strengthen blood vessels, assists with circulatory problems, and corrects cholesterol levels.
 Its potent anti-clotting powers could help prevent heart attack and stroke.

 9. Prostate Aid - Men who suffer from benign prostate hyperplasia can find relief by using bee pollen.
 Bee pollen can help reduce inflammation to stop frequent urges to urinate.

-10. Infertility Problems - Bee pollen stimulates and restores ovarian function, therefore may be used to assist in accelerating pregnancy.
-As well as being a hormonal booster it is also a great aphrodisiac!
+10. Infertility Problems - Bee pollen stimulates and restores ovarian function, and therefore may be used to assist in accelerating pregnancy.
+As well as being a hormonal booster, it is also a great aphrodisiac!